 Overview of leave types

 The Leave Types section provides an overview of all configured leave types.
+Each leave type can be customized with unique properties, such as:- Name: Displayed in the user’s calendar and reports.

 - Color and Icon: These visual identifiers can only be adjusted in the leave types list view after the leave type is created.
 They cannot be changed within the creation or edit dialogs.